Boxing fans will always remember Arturo Gatti as a man with charisma, heart, desire, and courage – everything a fighter needs.

-When he turned pro in 1991, nobody could foresee what was destined to transpire for a young Italian-born teenager from Canada named Arturo Gatti.
+However, when he turned pro in 1991, nobody could foresee what would transpire for a young Italian-born teenager from Canada named Gatti.

 Boasting a name sounding like a gangster from an old mafia movie, Gatti was ready to embark on a run in the paid ranks after missing out on a place at the 1992 Olympics in Barcelona, Spain.

-Gatti turned over on the undercard of 1984 gold medalist Mark Breland’s victory over Henry Anaya Jr. The debut took place at the Meadowlands Convention Center in Secaucus, New Jersey.
+Gatti turned over on the undercard of 1984 gold medalist Mark Breland’s victory over Henry Anaya Jr. The debut occurred at the Meadowlands Convention Center in Secaucus, New Jersey.

 Both siblings were triumphant on the night.
 Joe won on points in a closely-fought majority decision, whilst Arturo got off and running with a technical knockout in the third round of four.

 Participating in four bouts over the next ten months, everything seemed straightforward for the newly-turned 20-year-old after four first-round knockouts on the spin.

 Stepping up to six stanzas a month later, Gatti was taken the distance for the maiden time in his career on the Michael Moorer vs Bert Cooper event.

 Six months out followed, until Gatti then came back to suffer the first big disappointment of his career.